 Herd Immunity Level.

-One use of the term ‘herd immunity’ is ‘herd immunity level’.
+One use of the term ‘herd immunity’ is ‘herd immunity level’ as the term in the phrase ‘reach herd immunity‘.
 The herd immunity level is simply the percentage of the population that is immune to the disease.
 Some people may be naturally immune.
 Some may be immune as a result of being vaccinated.
 But with a new disease, the main way to become immune is to have recovered from the disease.
 Once infected, it becomes a race between the immune system to get ready and build an immune response, and the disease spreading in the body.
 The disease is defeated if the immune response happens in time, eventually killing the virus within that host, and leaving the host with an immune system able to defeat the virus should it return.

 If the herd immunity level is at 25%, then 1/4 of all people are immune.
 This herd immunity level reduces the effective spread ratio.
 A virus with a spread factor of 2 within a community with herd immunity of As more cases occur, and more people have already overcome the infection, the herd immunity level will continue to rise.

-Herd Immunity (Immunity to give Spread of 1.0).
+Herd Immunity (Immunity to give Spread of 1.0 or less).

 The term ‘herd immunity’ without the extra word ‘level’, is used to describe the level herd immunity (percentage of people immune) required to prevent an outbreak from growing.
 Consider a virus where each generation infects two new people.